Multifuel: Types

+For heaters, see multi-fuel stove.

 Military multifuel engines

 One common use of this technology is in military vehicles, so that they may run a wide range of alternative fuels such as gasoline or jet fuel.
 This is seen as desirable in a military setting as enemy action or unit isolation may limit the available fuel supply, and conversely enemy fuel sources, or civilian sources, may become available for usage.

-One large use of a military multi-fuel engine was the LD series used in the US M35 2 1/2-ton and M54 5-ton trucks built between 1963 and 1970.
+One large use of a military multifuel engine was the LD series used in the US M35 2 1/2-ton and M54 5-ton trucks built between 1963 and 1970.
 A military standard design using M.A.N. technology, it was able to use different fuels without preparation.
 Its primary fuel was Diesel #1, #2, or AP, but 70% to 90% of other fuels could be mixed with diesel, depending on how smooth the engine would run.
 Low octane commercial and aviation gasoline could be used if engine oil was added, jet fuel Jet A, B, JP-4, 5, 7, and 8 could be used, as well as fuel oil #1 and #2.
 In practice, they only used diesel fuel, their tactical advantage was never needed, and in time they were replaced with commercial diesel engines.
 Another use of multifuel engines is the American M1 Abrams Main battle tank, which uses a multifuel gas turbine engine.

 Currently, a wide range of Russian military vehicles employ multifuel engines, such as the T-72 tank (multifuel diesel) and the T-80 (multifuel gas turbine).

 Non-military usage

 Many other types of engines and other heat-generating machinery are designed to burn more than one type of fuel.
 For instance, some heaters and boilers designed for home use can burn wood, pellets, and other fuel sources.
 These offer fuel flexibility and security, but are more expensive than are standard single fuel engines.
 Portable stoves are sometimes designed with multifuel functionality, in order to burn whatever fuel is found during an outing.
+Innovative industrial heaters or burners were the subject of multi-fuel research at a Shell plant in 2014.

 The movement to establish alternatives to automobiles running solely on gasoline has greatly increased the number of automobiles available which use multifuel engines, such vehicles generally being termed a bi-fuel vehicle or flexible-fuel vehicle.

+Most ocean-going ships are built to burn bunker fuel.
+Many newer ships have engines that are built to use different fuels, mainly marine diesel oil (mostly ultra-low-sulfur diesel) or liquefied natural gas (in Marine LNG Engines), but also methanol or ammonia.